madalin1907/Computer-Arhitecture/README.md

     ./program
 ```

-To test a whole homwwork with the python script, use this command in Terminal:
+To test a whole homework with the python script, use this command in Terminal:
 ```
     python2 script.py
 ```